Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 From the right-hand menu, select the data source (Google Analytics, in our case.)

-Because this is a Time Series graph, we’ll want to a date range to show.
+Because this is a Time Series graph, we’ll want a date range to show.
 Click the date icon and select an option from the menu that appears.

 Next, you’ll need to add metrics.